liferay/liferay-docs/develop/tutorials/articles/maven/managing-liferay-maven-artifacts.markdown

 IDE](https://www-ldn.liferay.com/develop/tutorials/-/knowledge_base/using-maven-from-liferay-ide-lp-6-2-develop-tutorial)

-As you work with Liferay artifacts you may encounter situations in which you absolutely must have the latest pre-release changes from our Liferay CE source repository.
+As you work with Liferay artifacts you may encounter situations in which you absolutely must have the latest pre-release changes from the Liferay CE source repository.
 You can build the Liferay CE artifacts yourself by exercising the instructions in the following tutorial:

-[Building Maven
+[Building Liferay Maven
 Artifacts](https://www-ldn.liferay.com/develop/tutorials/-/knowledge_base/building-maven-artifacts-from-source-lp-6-2-develop-tutorial).